 As you might have already known, the core of computer monitoring software is the ability to detect used apps and websites, which you can categorize according to productiveness, and track time spent in them.
 Some platforms offer additional features like screenshots that you can also use to pinpoint performance issues.
 While we encourage you to educate yourself and choose the best employee time tracking system for your needs, we’ll focus on using just the core functionalities for now.

-Yes, because even a basic computer monitoring software is that powerful.
+Yes, because even a basic screen monitoring software is that powerful.

 So, first of all, half of your job is done due to the sheer existence of productivity reports.
 Basically, an employee tracking system takes everything we’ve mentioned above and computes ready-made productivity reports and productivity trends.
 All you have to do is look at the numbers.